 Inside, the functions are given the design of a “village”.
-No corridors, but main streets, narrow paths, open squares, light wells and gardens.
-The centrally positioned auditoriums are designed as identifying objects that penetrate the roof and serve as visual signals to the outside world.
+There are no corridors, instead, main streets, narrow paths, open squares, light wells and gardens.
+The centrally positioned auditoriums are designed as way finding objects.
+They penetrate the roof and serve as visual signals to the outside world.
 Råholt School received Designers Saturday’s Best Norwegian Interior Award and honourable mention in National Building Quality Award, both 2005.

 Watch Kristin give a guided tour at Råholt here (extract from “Bästa Formen” SVT 2005).